argmaxml/recsplain/docs/source/configuration.rst

 Configure the recsplain system using ``init_schema``.
 It requires you send data when you call it, and in response it returns data about the system configurations.

+Configure the system so that you can tell it how to:

+- partition the items into separate containers
+- compare items within the same partition

+To configure the system, input your preferences using ``init_schema``.

 Input
 ----------------